rohanshenoy30/stable-diffusion/README.md

 # Stable Diffusion from Scratch 🧠🎨

-This is an educational implementation of **Stable Diffusion**, a latent text-to-image diffusion model, built from scratch using PyTorch.
+This is an implementation of **Stable Diffusion**, a latent text-to-image diffusion and image-to-image transformation model, built from scratch using PyTorch.
 It demonstrates the end-to-end process of converting text prompts into high-resolution images using a denoising diffusion probabilistic model (DDPM), a CLIP text encoder, and a VAE.

 ---